RyanCA/springinaction4thedition/readme_heroku_dev_changes.txt

 ################################################################################
-This is referred to the book of "Spring in Action, 4th Edition" by Craig Walls You can get the digital book from Toronto Library
+This is referred to the book of "Spring in Action, 4th Edition" by Craig Walls
+1. You can get the digital book from Toronto Library
+2. Source code of the book is located at src\test\bookSourceCode\SpringiA4_SourceCode.zip
 ###############################################################################

 ################ Source Code Change Before Moving to Heroku Platform ###########